-To setup and install MongoDB community server on Azure or AWS, the recommended way is to install using the image available in the cloud marketplaces.
+To install and setup MongoDB community server on an Azure VM or AWS EC2, the recommended way is to install using the image available in the cloud marketplaces.
 Deploy a MongoDB server running community edition on Ubuntu Server or CentOS Server.
 Self host your own MongoDB database server in the cloud.

 Using MongoDB Community Server